AndrejIvanov1/covid-19-challenge/README.md

 In short, the aim of the challenge is to attempt to find answers to multiple COVID-19 related questions in a corpus of biomedical articles published on the topic.

 To replicate, clone this repository and create a conda environment with the necessary packages by running ```conda env create -f conda_env.yml```.
 Activate the environment with ```conda activate ml```.

-1) **data_preprocessing.ipynb** aggregates the articles into a single file and performs some pre-processing on the text.
+1) **data_preprocessing.ipynb** aggregates the articles into a single file and performs some pre-processing on the text. **It is necessary to run this notebook first so as to produce the clean data required for the other notebooks**.
 2) **LDA.ipynb** performs Latent Dirichlet Allocation (LDA) topic modelling on the abstracts of the papers.
 3) **LDA-answer-finding.ipynb** tries to answer some of the questions using the topics from LDA.
 4) **Embeddings.ipynb** tries to answer the questions using different types of word embeddings.